rangertaha/messaging-patterns/README.rst

 Example Messaging Patterns
 =========================

 Simple messaging patterns using AMQP/RabbitMQ.
-This is just a walt through of a few messaging patterns implemented in python and using RabbitMQ as the broker.
+This is just a walk through of a few messaging patterns implemented in python and using RabbitMQ as the broker.

-Required
+Requirements
 -----------

     * Install `RabbitMQ <https://www.rabbitmq.com/download.html>`_